tarek-bakri/Shopping-List/README.md

-# Shopping List - Using pytho and SQLite
+# Shopping List - Using python and SQLite

 The aim of the program is to allow the user to store and edit a shopping list.
 The program will then store the data in a database using SQLite.